 Best Natural Treatment for Depression

-Are you feeling very emotional, tearful and don’t know why?
-Or, have you been on medication for depression and it has stopped working?
+Are you feeling very emotional and tearful and don’t know why?
+Do you not have depression but want to lift your moods?
+Or have you been on medication for depression, and it has stopped working?
 (There’s a reason for that.
 Watch the video above!).

-If you have been looking for a diet that is good for depression, ways to treat depression naturally and a lifestyle to reduce depression, look no further!
+If you have been looking for a diet suitable for depression and anxiety, ways to treat depression naturally, and a lifestyle to reduce depression and lift your mood, look no further!

 How to Treat Depression Successfully

-You don’t need a blood test to prove you have depression, of course but it is important to understand the results of blood tests (that have been run on people with depression and major mental disorders), in order to treat it at source.
+You don’t need a blood test to prove you have depression, of course, but it is essential to understand the results of blood tests (that have been run on people with depression and major mental disorders) to treat it at the source.
 (Explained in more detail under Depression and Anxiety in the videos section).

-The bottom line is: there is a link between depression and chronic inflammation; a bidirectional relationship, in fact.
+The bottom line is: there is a link between depression and chronic inflammation, a bidirectional relationship.

-The other important information to note with depression is the cause.
-It can include complex interactions between social, biological, environmental and psychological factors (and often the side effects of medication and other conditions).
+The other important information to note about depression is the cause.
+It can include complex interactions between social, biological, environmental, and psychological factors (and often the side effects of medication and other conditions).

 One major cause is genetics.
 If there is depression in your family, and you have so many factors contributing to chronic inflammation and neuroinflammation in your body, depression is switched on.

-Also, a healthy microbiome, particularly the gut microbiata, for people suffering from depression and anxiety is important.
-Studies show that dysbiosis (imbalance) and inflammation in the central nervous system is linked to causes of mental illness.
+Also, a healthy microbiome, notably the gut microbiota, for people suffering from depression and anxiety is essential.
+Studies show that dysbiosis (imbalance) and inflammation in the central nervous system are linked to the causes of mental illness.

-There is a bidirectional link between the gut and the microbiome and the brain.
+There is a bidirectional link between the gut, the microbiome, and the brain.